 FIRST means FIRST

-As I have said a few times this week, you should pay yourself first, but how Big Cajun Man?
+You should pay yourself first.
 How can I pay myself first?

 The word first is the important part of the pay yourself first phrase.
 More than one person has said, If the money hits my bank account it is lost and I spend it, hence the pay yourself first is the way to go here.